-I’m writing down some of the things I’ve picked up when I started to learn about Node, Express and Mongo.
-Here are all the post in the series:
+I’m writing down some of the things I’ve picked up when I started to learn about Node, Express, and Mongo.
+Here are all the posts in the series:

-This post is about an assertion framework that I’ve come to love; should.js.
+This post is about an assertion framework that I’ve come to love: should.js.

 The thing with most Node packages is that they are quite small, often around 100-200 lines.
 They, in turn, make use of other packages in the form of dependencies.
-This is a good thing and leads both to modularity, better design (maybe…) but gives you the opportunity to stitch together an environment just like you like it.
+This is a good thing and leads to modularity, better design (maybe…), but gives you the opportunity to stitch together an environment just like you like it.
 Never is this better displayed than when writing tests.

 The assertion framework that I’ve ended up using is called should.js.
-Finally a framework that has a name that reveals something of it’s usage and syntax.
+Finally, a framework that has a name that reveals something of its usage and syntax.

-It’s easily installed with npm, of course
+It’s easily installed with npm, of course:

 npm install should

-and you’re ready to use the should assertions in your test code.
+And you’re ready to use the should assertions in your test code.
 Oh well you need to:

 var should = require("should");